kcole95/financial_news_web_scraper/README.md

 # financial_news_web_scraper
-A web scraper which extracts text from financial articles on Reuters' and Forbes' websites, and feeds them into a postgreSQL database.
+A web scraper which extracts text from financial articles on Reuters' and Forbes' websites, and feeds them into a postgreSQL table using the psycopg2 module.

 ## Getting Started
 It is recommended that a virtual environment is created.
-The modules listed in the requirements.txt file will be needed for the scripts to function.
+Download the modules listed in the requirements.txt file.

 ## Usage
 Fill out the database_details.py file with the appropriate information.
 This will require an existing database to connect to, as well as a user profile.